amrmsab/ELEC390QueensU/setup/README.md

 Officially, Duckietown only supports Ubuntu Linux distributions and has unofficial support for MacOS, but does not support Windows natively
 (see this [page](https://docs.duckietown.com/daffy/opmanual-duckiebot/setup/setup_laptop/index.html) for more information).

+> [!note]
+> If you are a MacOS or Linux user, you do not need to install a Ubuntu distro.
+Feel free to scroll down to [Section: The Command Line](#the-command-line)

 Depending on the computer and the operating system (OS) that you have, you have a number of options for running Ubuntu on your machine.
 <ol>
   <li>You can install Ubuntu as the only OS on your machine.</li>